-CULTURE and traditions
+Kyrgyz culture and traditions

 The horse has been another essential supporter and a loyal companion to the Kyrgyz people and therefore a part of Kyrgyz culture.
 In the epoch of Kyrgyz people, the national hero Manas has his reliable horse, riding with its owner through the country’s valleys, mountains, and rivers.
 The Manas Epic is possibly defining the most important parts of Kyrgyz culture.
 Manas epic is a long, complex cycle of legends associated with the achievements of a heroic batyr (khan or tribal leader) who was believed to contain all the powerful qualities associated with the Kyrgyz character.

 The national cuisine of Kyrgyzstan is very diverse due to the variety of people that live in the country.
 For instance, Naryn area is famous with cuisine consisting mostly of meat and bread, with fewer spices.

 Kyrgyz customs and traditions

 The Kyrgyz people, like any other nation, have many customs and traditions that accompany a person from birth to death.
 They reflect national characteristics, nature, history, beliefs, mentality and living conditions.